Timeline of the COVID-19 pandemic in the United States (2020): May 6

-May 26

-The George Floyd protests begin in Minneapolis.
-Largely via social media they later spread throughout the country and around the world.
-Health experts and public officials have expressed concerns that these mass gatherings may cause an exacerbated spread of the virus since May 31 or earlier.

 May 27

 The number of COVID-19 deaths in the U.S. tops 100,000.

 Status at the end of May

 As of May 31, Our World in Data reported that for the U.S. there were 103,781 total deaths, 1.77 million confirmed cases, and about 14 million tests completed.

 June

 June 5

 The Pentagon reports biggest increase in the Department of Defense since mid- April on COVID-19 cases bringing the number up to 10,462.
 The DoD includes military members, their dependents, contractors and civilians.
 The United States Navy remains as the most affected Branch as of June 5.

 Status at the end of June

 As of June 30, Our World in Data reported that for the U.S. there were 126,140 total deaths, 2.59 million confirmed cases, and about 30 million tests completed.